larsklemstein/lkltools/README.md

 ## Motivation

-Just a couple of simple tools I find useful
+Just a couple of simple Linux tools I find useful from time to time.

 Immplementation languages are